ibm-cloud-docs/activity-tracker/exclusion_rules.md

 {:shortdesc}

-Complete the following steps to define an exclusion rule.
+Complete the following steps to define an exclusion rule:

 You must have manager access to define exclusion rules.
 {: note}